igor-bezkrovny/js-profiler/README.md

 Stand-alone Javascript profiler + simple widget.

-Using this profiler allows to find bottlenecks of your javascript application on any platform that.
+Using this profiler allows to find bottlenecks of your javascript application.

 Usage
 =====